RachaelAsasira/RachaelAsasira/README.md

-👋 Hey there, I'm Twesigye Rachael Asasira , a software engineering student and Accounting and Finance graduate.
+# 👋 Hey there, I'm Twesigye Rachael Asasira :

+I am a software engineering student and Accounting and Finance graduate.

 💻 Tech Enthusiast: I want to use coding skills to simplify accounting and finance processes.